davide-lombardo/meal-planner/README.md

 - Send your meal plan to your email
 - Backend email sending with Node.js, Express, and Nodemailer
 - Nx-powered monorepo for scalable development
+- **Advanced meal planning logic:**
+  - Avoids recent repetitions using meal history
+  - Supports quotas for meal types and categories
+  - **Feature flags for advanced planning:**
+    - Weighted selection (prefer less-used recipes)
+    - Ingredient-based planning (prioritize recipes using ingredients you have)
+    - Lock specific meals for any day/type
+    - User preferences (prioritize or avoid certain recipes)
+    - Caching for fast repeated menu generation
+    - Analytics/statistics on recipe and category usage

 ## Project Structure
 ```